swcarpentry/DEPRECATED-bc/lessons/misc-git/git-and-github/instructor_notes.md

 - Make a new demo repo on [GitHub][] explaining the process as you go (probably on your personal account).
     - Have [GitHub][] put in a README so it can be cloned.
-- Explain that much like a browser navigates to websites using a URL, git talks to remote repositories using a URL.
+- Explain that much like a browser navigates to websites using a URL, Git talks to remote repositories using a URL.
 - Explain the different URL options:
     - Read/write `ssh` protocol requires [ssh keys][], which make it so you